 In Bagan, footwear and socks are prohibited in all temples.
 The entrance to several of these temples is littered with shops selling trinkets and counterfeit CK One perfumes, Revlon lippies and what have you.
 One would wonder which one of disobeying the shoe and sock rule or purchasing counterfeit knick-knacks at the door of a holy temple is really sinful.
 Or if Buddha simply just enjoyed shopping barefoot.

 I decided on Myanmar on a bit of a whim with a few days to spare in between two trips.
-I was guilty again of not having fully done my homework when I landed in Yangon Airport (don’t be me, plan a Myanmar tour!)
+I was guilty again of not having fully done my homework on the Myanmar itinerary when I landed at Yangon Airport (don’t be me, plan a Myanmar tour!)
 But never was I expecting a country that encompassed all that South East Asia evoked in me prior to visiting it as perfectly as Myanmar did.
 Far more than all the other South East Asian countries I had already visited.
 Myanmar was simply magical and, to this day, I am still oscillating between spilling the beans or keeping them all to myself.
+Nevertheless, I would try to share as much as I can about my Myanmar itinerary so that you can plan an epic trip to this country too.